×

 Sunscreen is a type of sun protection that filters or screens the sun's ultraviolet rays.
 This can help reduce your overall UV exposure and lower your risk of skin cancer and sun damage.
 It also helps with anti-aging benefits like reduced fine lines and improved skin elasticity.

 Sunblock is another type of sun protection that blocks the sun's rays from penetrating the skin by reflecting them away.
-It is good for people with sensitive skin who don't like the feeling of sunburn.
+It is good for people with sensitive skin who don't like the feeling of sunburn to use the best sunscreen for sensitive skin before heading out.
 Sunscreen should be reapplied after contact with water, after towel drying, sweating, or when it may have rubbed off.
 It should be reapplied every two hours as the sun can dry it off your skin.

 In addition, water-resistant sunscreen should be used if you are going to be sweating or have contact with water.
 Although they offer less protection from sunburn than non-water-resistant sunscreen formulas, water-resistant formulas are more convenient for those who do not like reapplying lotion frequently.